Exports radar

 Outside the dotted line: more favourable than average.

-Circumstances for Dutch exports in January 2023 were more favourable than in the previous month.
-Since the publication of the previous Exports Radar, new data have become available for six indicators.
-Three indicators improved, three indicators deteriorated, one remained the same.
-Circumstances relevant to Dutch exports are largely determined by developments in the main market for Dutch exports - Germany and the eurozone - and developments in Dutch competitiveness.
-Although the Radar indicators show a strong correlation with export activity, improved circumstances are not necessarily translated into increased export growth.
+The climate for Dutch exports was less unfavourable in November 2025 as it had been the previous month.
+Since the publication of the previous Exports Radar, new data have become available for all indicators.
+Two indicators deteriorated, four improved.
+The climate for Dutch exports is largely determined by developments in the main market for Dutch exports - Germany and the eurozone - and changes in Dutch competitiveness.
+Although the Radar indicators are strongly correlated with export activity, improved circumstances do not necessarily lead directly to export growth.

 Related items